codac-team/codac/doc/source/how_to.rst

   map_values[1.2] = 3.4;  map_values[8.5] = -36.0;

   Tube x1(domain, timestep, Interval::EMPTY_SET);
-  Tube x2(x1); // x2 is empty, as weel as x1
+  Tube x2(x1); // x2 is empty, as well as x1

   // Strict wrapping:
   x1.feed(map_values);
-  // Thickness of 2 centered on the values: x2.feed(map_values, Interval(-1.0,1.0));
+  // For a thickness of 2, centered on the values: x2.feed(map_values, Interval(-1.0,1.0));

   // Inflation of x1 (then x1==x2):